Jon Goode – Cambridge / Arlington Location

 Danielle specializes in Women’s Self Defense and Tai Chi.

 “Oom Yung Doe has helped me in many ways in my life.
 I have become stronger, more confident, happier, clearer minded, and more positive to name a few benefits.
-I am grateful for the opportunity to be a door for students into a practice that can help them have more success and peace into their lives.”
+I am grateful for the opportunity to be a bridge for students into a practice that can help them have more success and peace into their lives.”

 Ian Rubijono-Bond – Somerville Location